• Skip to primary navigation

 Instructions

-• Sieve the flour mixture into the wet ingredients and gently whisk.
-Coat blueberries with spelt flour, shake excess off and gently fold into the dough.
+• Sieve the flour mixture into the wet ingredients and gently stir until combined.
+Coat the blueberries in flour, shake the excess off, and fold them into the batter.

 Notes